Profiles and Access Levels - Advanced Permissioning

 {

-"manage_users": 0, //can't add new users or change access levels
+"manage_users": 0, // can't add new users or change access levels

-"create_table": 0, //can't create new tables
+"create_table": 0, // can't create new tables

-"create_dashboard": 0, //can't create new dashboards
+"create_dashboard": 0, // can't create new dashboards

 "tables_enabled": {

-"tasks": { //can see the Tasks table
+"tasks": { // can see the Tasks table

-"data": [ //the Tasks table will be filtered with the conditions below
+"data": [ // filtered with the conditions below

 {